SamuelHarner/samuelharner.github.io/_drafts/2022-07-31-cs-summary.md

 # Operating systems
 **Recommended litterature:** Operating Systems: Three Easy Pieces, Remzi and Andrea Arpaci-Dusseau

+Some of the followings notes were derived from the course ID1200 at KTH Royal Institute of Technology
 ***

 An [operating system (OS)](https://en.wikipedia.org/wiki/Operating_system) provides abstraction, virtualiszation, managing of resources, and serves as an interface between the applications running on a computer and the computer's hardware.